javiercanadillas/bk8s-demo/README.md

 echo "${BACKEND_URL}" | pbcopy
 ```

+Open a browser tab and paste the clipboard contents.
+The backend service shouldn't be accessible.

-And test that the front service can access the back service:
+To test that the front service can access the back service, copy the frontend service URL into your clipboard:
 ```bash
 FRONTEND_URL=$(gcloud run services describe front | grep Traffic | cut -d " " -f2 | pbcopy)
 ```

-and add the **`/full`** at the end.
+paste it into a new browser tab, and add the **`/full`** at the end of the service URL.
 Note that here, we're always using the FQDN for the services, and not internal cluster addresses.